nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Last weekend I started working on addressing the above issues, as well as preparing to update Github Actions to enable build and publish capabilities.

+- Several dependencies needed to be updated.
+- Github Actions YAML references were out-of-date and needed version bumps.
+- A bunch of learning was necessary to device a working YAML workflow that produced a v0.3.1 and published it to Marketplace.

+Overall: Success!
+There is more work to do to ensure that pre-release publish only happens at a particular action.
+For now I've set it to a particular branch.
+A better change (later) would be to only publish on a particular tag.
+I'll figure that out.

 ## Week 25

 ### MobWx BugFix Forecasts